 • KLX250 – mountain and desert

-People love the CRF all of which makes me wonder: what was ever so wrong with Kawasaki’s KLX250S?
-The current version was upgraded in 2009 with fully adjustable suspension.
-Europe and Asia got efi, but poor old North America got stuck with a carb along with a pile of emissions gadgets to make it run as clean as efi.
+People love the CRF which makes me wonder: what was ever so wrong with Kawasaki’s KLX250S?
+The current version was upgraded way back in 2009 with fully adjustable suspension.
+Europe and Asia got efi, but until a couple of years ago, poor old North America got stuck with a carb along with a pile of clumsy emissions devices to try and make it run as clean as efi.
 Other than that and colour schemes, they’re pretty much identical.

-Wet, the KLX is about 15 kg lighter than the hefty Honda CRF with its road-bike engine; my ’09 carb got up to 88 mpgIMP (73US or 31kpl), about 90% of what my efi Honda managed at backroad bimbling speeds – 65US is more normal.
-And the suspension is a whole lot better, with USDs and fully adjustable damping all-round right out of the crate.
+Wet, the KLX250 is about 15kg lighter than the hefty Honda CRF with its road-bike engine; my ’09 carb got up to 88 mpgIMP (73US or 31kpl), that’s about 90% of what my efi Honda managed at backroad bimbling speeds – 65US was more normal.
+And the stock suspension is a whole lot better, with USDs and fully adjustable damping all-round right out of the crate.

 When the 2009 came out in the UK it seems the mags didn’t take to it at all.
-Bike gave it 1* or 3/10 – a veritable sheep in wolf’s clothing, just like my original air-cooled KLX from the early 80s (left).
-MCN weren’t that impressed either, although as Brit bike publications go, their reviews are famously skimpy.
-It seems the efi 250 once (and maybe still) electronically restricts rpm in the upper gears for safety or longevity – who knows.
+Bike gave it 1* or 3/10 – a veritable sheep in wolf’s clothing, just like my original air-cooled KLX from the early 1980s (left).
+MCN weren’t that impressed either, although as Brit bike publications go, their trail bike reviews are famously poor.
+It seems the efi 250 electronically restricted rpm in the upper gears for safety or longevity – who knows.
 According to this thread the full potential can most easily be released by eliminating the clutch cut-out switch to remap the KLX’s performance from ovine to canine.
-All I can say right now is my American KLX runs no slower but not always smoother than my 2013 injected CRF.
+All I can say is my American KLX ran no slower but not always as smoothly as my 2013 injected CRF.

 The bike came with a tail rack, Barkbuster Storms, newish wide bars and battery, plus scratches on all corners.
 The side stand mount had been welded, the owner warned me the stand- and clutch cut-out switches played up and the tickover was set high (Flagstaff is 7000′ asl).
 But it ran back down to Phoenix at up to 75mph with no issues.

-Each state differs but I get the feeling that, just like an assault rifle with laser sights, buying a used bike in AZ is easier than some places in the US, not least California.
+You need to remember that the US is like 50-something small countries each with their own laws.
+Some states are a bit less regulated or more libertarian about things, and I get the feeling that, like an assault rifle with laser sights, buying a used bike in Arizona is easier than many places in the US, not least California.
 Obviously the selection will be biggest in an urban conurbation like Phoenix.
-All you really need is an address, but technically only the insurance gets posted here but even that can first be printed online to get you on the road.
+All you really need is an address.
+Technically only the insurance gets posted to an address but even that can be printed off online to get you on the road.
 So a hotel or hostel may do.

-Vehicles here come with two documents: the title (ownership) and the state registration which relates to the plate and which needs renewing annually.
-To transfer title requires a notary’s stamp at the time of sale (similar to Justice of the Peace in the UK) and in my case a local bank to do the deed.
+Vehicles in the US come with two documents: the title (ownership, like our logbook) and the state registration which relates to the plate and which needs renewing annually.
+To transfer a title in Arizona requires a notary’s stamp at the time of sale (similar to Justice of the Peace in the UK) and in my case the KLX seller’s local bank in did the deed.
 So weekdays may work best.

 The seller didn’t want me to use his soon-to-expire plate (he would have got a refund has it had many months to run, like UK road tax now).
 But he went online to the AZ DMV and for $1 printed me off a temporary 3-day rego.
-I could’ve taped that temp rego to my bike, but kept it in my pocket.
-A vehicle not displaying plates isn’t the obvious pull in the US that it will be in the UK.
+I could’ve taped that to my bike, but kept it in my pocket.
+A vehicle not displaying plates isn’t the obvious pull in the US, as it certainly will be in the UK.
 Just as long as you have something to show.

 Back at Al Jesse’s compound, his workshop-like garage is bigger than our flat in London, and with record high temps, I took a leisurely couple of days checking the KLX over.
 The Shinko E700 trail bike tyres were less than half gone so would do.
 I gave them a shot of sealant; for a tenner it’s worth the gamble (right).
 The bike had been lowered unequally so the back end sat too low, but an inspection revealed the KLX had a set of what they call turnbuckle links: adjustable dog bones (left) like car track-rod ends.
 Aftermarket bones for shorties are commonly sold online, but I’ve never seen adjustable ones – seems like a great idea.
 Shortening them raised the back, but I took the chance to remove them to make sure the length was equal and regressed the needle bearings which actually looked OK.
 Cranking in a bit more spring preload for my 95 kilos and letting the forks back slip down the clamps to the original setting, my red KLX now resembled the stance of Al’s green house-bike – the seat height a rather daunting 36″ (910mm)